pbaptist08/LLM-systems-stack/README.md

 - When you describe “the feature flow,” engineers will implement it as a chain/workflow.
 - You decide: where humans step in, where to log decisions, where to add approvals.
+- In other words, this mirrors your user flow diagrams.
+Your product spec (“first classify, then fetch docs, then draft answer, then summarize”) becomes a machine-readable workflow

 ---